-Proofing basket can be a very effective tool in the bread baking process.
-Its supports the dough while it’s rising and contributes to that artisan bread look you want, giving it beautiful shape and pattern.
-Over the years and during my years at the bakery I used different kinds of proofing basket in all shapes and sizes so I can honestly say, for the home baker, this is the best choice:
+A proofing basket can be a very effective tool in the bread baking process.
+It supports the dough while it’s rising and contributes to that artisan bread look you want, giving it a beautiful shape and pattern.
+Over the years and during my years at the bakery I used different kinds of proofing baskets in all shapes and sizes so I can honestly say, for the home baker, this is the best choice:

 Why Do I Like The Banneton 9 Inch Proofing Basket So Much?